 Overall, if you’re looking for an Apple laptop that’s portable but still capable of handling even the most demanding software, the 13” Pro is undoubtedly the right option for you.

 But what makes the regular MacBook one of the best travel laptops that exist is its portability.
-Out of all the laptops in this review, this is easily the lightest one, as it weighs in at mere 2.03 lbs.
+Out of all the laptops in this review, this is easily the lightest one, as it weighs in at mere 2.03 lbs (1 lb lighter than the Macbook Pro).
 It will fit into your every backpack and purse, and you will barely feel that it’s there.

 Now, there are two types of the MacBook to choose from.
 There’s the 256 GB SSD model, which comes with an Intel m3 processor, and a 512 GB model that features the Intel i5 processor.
 The two CPUs are very different, so you should choose the model based on what you tend to do on your laptop.